edin-dal/scair/tutorials/core_abstractions.md

 There are two main benefits that derive from this generic representation:
 - It allows for expressing a wide range of different abstractions as an Operation.
-- Since every operation is a collection of all of these abstractions (TODO: find a better word), one can reason generically about each operation.
+- Since every operation is a collection of all of these fields, one can reason generically about each operation.
 This is particularly powerful during generic optimizing transformations (eg. CSE and DCE).

 The generic IR form of an operation is the following:
 **`results`** `=` `"` **`name`** `"` `(` **`operands`** `)` `[`**`successors`**`]` `<{`**`properties`**`}>` `(`**`regions`**`)` `{`**`attributes`**`}` `:` `(`**`operand_types`**`)` `->` `(`**`result_types`**`)`